DINA-Web/dina-collections-data-model-use-cases/glossary.md

 ## Preparation
 The type of specimen, or the process used to preserve the specimen, e.g. fossil, cast, skeleton, whole animal, etc. See DwC [preparations](http://tdwg.github.io/dwc/terms/#preparations).
 Can this also be used with samples?

+## Pro parte
+Indicates that the name (as a synonym) has been used in a broad concept to include the correct, currently accepted name under which it is listed, as well as at least one other correct, currently accepted name.
+In other words, it means that some, but not all, individuals identified as this species are synonymous with the accepted species.

 ## Sample
 Part of a specimen, removed / extracted for downstream analysis (e.g. DNA sequencing).
 Does not correspond exactly to any Darwin Core term (would also be considered [MaterialSample](http://rs.tdwg.org/dwc/terms/#MaterialSample)?)